 Exploring and drilling for oil may disturb land and marine ecosystems.
 Seismic techniques used to explore for oil under the ocean floor may harm fish and marine mammals.
 Drilling an oil well on land often requires clearing an area of vegetation.
 However, technologies that significantly increase the efficiency of exploration and drilling activities also reduce effects on the environment.
 Satellites, global positioning systems, remote sensing devices, and 3-D and 4-D seismic technologies make it possible to discover oil reserves while drilling fewer exploratory wells.
 Mobile and smaller slimhole drilling rigs reduce the size of the area that drilling activities affect.
 The use of horizontal and directional drilling makes it possible for a single well to produce oil from a much larger area, which reduces the number of wells necessary to develop an oil resource.

-Most oil spills are the result of accidents at oil wells or on the pipelines, ships, trains, and trucks that move oil from wells to refineries.
+Most oil spills happen because of accidents at oil wells or on the pipelines, ships, trains, and trucks that move oil from wells to refineries.
 Oil spills contaminate soil and water and may cause devastating explosions and fires.
-The federal government and industry are developing standards, regulations, and procedures to reduce the potential for accidents and spills and to clean up spills when they occur.
+The federal government and industry work to reduce the potential for accidents and spills and to clean up spills when they occur.

-In response to several major accidents involving trains carrying crude oil, the U.S. Department of Transportation and the Federal Railroad Administration established new standards for railroad tank cars, braking controls, and speed restrictions to reduce the potential for railroad accidents and oil spills.
+In response to several major accidents involving trains carrying crude oil, the U.S. Department of Transportation and the Federal Railroad Administration set new standards for railroad tank cars, braking controls, and train speed limits to reduce the chances for railroad accidents and oil spills.

 Restoring old well sites and creating artificial reefs